dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ## Shell

-Performing navigation using the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> isn't trim safe and shouldn't be used with full trimming or NativeAOT.
+Receiving navigation data using the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> isn't trim safe and shouldn't be used with full trimming or NativeAOT.
 Instead, you should implement the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface on types that need to accept query parameters.
 For more information, see [Process navigation data using a single method](~/fundamentals/shell/navigation.md#process-navigation-data-using-a-single-method).

 ## Trimming feature switches